warber0x/Fluvver/README.md

 While this script is intended for integration into another project, it may also prove beneficial as a standalone tool for individuals seeking insights into Flutter APKs and getting more info about its internals.

-### Additional Features:

-- Detection of Boring SSL: The script can identify the presence of Boring SSL within the APK.
-- Detection of Non-Genuine Flutter APKs: Certain APKs may be tampered with, resulting in discrepancies between the snapshot_hash values in libapp.so and libflutter.so, compared to those utilized by the Dart SDK and Flutter Engine.
-The script can automatically detect such anomalies by identifying invalid hashes.

 ## How to use